rhalkyard/ersatz-e2406a/README.md

 ## Inverse Assembler

 The inverse assembler software for the E2406A will work with this adapter.
-A disk image containing the inverse assembler (file name `I68030`) can be found on BitSavers at http://bitsavers.org/test_equipment/hp/logic_analyzer_preprocessors/inv_asm/68030.IMD.
+A disk image containing the inverse assembler can be found on BitSavers at http://bitsavers.org/test_equipment/hp/logic_analyzer_preprocessors/inv_asm/68030.IMD.

 Note that while the E2406A manual claims that it is only compatible with the